mabartos/keycloak-adaptive-authn/README.md

 This is common approach on how to include Keycloak extension to Keycloak deployment.
 You can just use the generated JAR present in the [GitHub releases]([Latest Release](https://github.com/mabartos/keycloak-adaptive-authn/releases/latest)) assets for this project and put it into the `/providers` folder of your Keycloak installation.

-Or you can build your own JAR locally, described in the [Getting started](#getting-started) section below, and put it in the foldewr.
+Or you can build your own JAR locally, described in the  [Start guide](docs/start.md), and put it in the folder.

 For more details on how to add the JAR to Keycloak installation, see [Installing provider](https://www.keycloak.org/server/configuration-provider#_installing_and_uninstalling_a_provider).